 A college degree is typically required for entry into the field of radio broadcasting.
 Though an associate degree may be sufficient, many radio stations look for broadcasters with bachelor's degrees.
-Formal education programs also provide practical training with radio broadcasting equipment.
-With experience, radio broadcast graduates are typically qualified to work in live broadcast and studio production roles.
-Regardless of the type of role radio broadcasters perform, they must be well versed in studio operations.
-They must also be strong written and oral communicators.
+With experience, radio broadcast graduates are qualified to work in live broadcast and studio production roles.
+Regardless of the type of role radio broadcasters perform, they must be well-versed in studio operations.

 One of the most important aspects of radio broadcast training is in-studio experience.
 Typically, both 2- and 4-year colleges offer internships at local radio stations as well as hands-on skills labs at on-campus radio stations.
-Because many larger radio stations tend to require 3-5 years of experience in the field, aspiring radio broadcasting personnel may begin working in smaller stations, which are more willing to take entry-level workers.
-A radio broadcasting graduate may start out as a production assistant or equipment operator, slowing working their way up.
 Volunteer opportunities with non-profit radio stations may allow for additional training.

 At the 2-year degree level, radio broadcasting students develop writing and public speaking skills.
 They study the evolution of radio broadcasting and gain technical skills in radio production and operations.
 Radio broadcasting undergraduates also learn to use digital sound systems and common industry computer applications.
 Radio broadcasting training topics include: